 Both food and water can be the source of infection.
 Travelers who avoid drinking local water may still become infected by brushing their teeth with an improperly rinsed toothbrush, drinking bottled drinks with ice made from local water, or eating food that is improperly handled or washed with local water.
 People taking drugs that decrease stomach acid (antacids, H2 blockers, and proton pump inhibitors) are at risk of more severe illness.

-Nausea, vomiting, hyperactive bowel sounds (borborygmi), abdominal cramps, and diarrhea begin 12 to 72 h after ingesting contaminated food or water.
+Nausea, vomiting, hyperactive bowel sounds, abdominal cramps, and diarrhea begin 12 to 72 hours after ingesting contaminated food or water.
 Severity is variable.
 Some people develop fever and myalgias.
+Diarrhea is rarely bloody.
 Most cases are mild and self-limited, although dehydration can occur, especially in warm climates.

 Generally, antibiotics are not necessary for mild diarrhea.
-In patients with moderate to severe diarrhea (≥ 3 loose stools over 8 h), antibiotics are given, especially if vomiting, abdominal cramps, fever, or bloody stools are present.
-For adults, ciprofloxacin 500 mg po bid for 3 days or levofloxacin 500 mg po once/day for 3 days, although fluoroquinolone resistance appears to be increasing in some areas, particularly in Campylobacter.
-Alternatives include azithromycin 500 mg once a day for 3 days or rifaximin 200 mg po tid for 3 days may also be used.
-For children, azithromycin 5 to 10 mg/kg po once/day for 3 days is preferred.
+However, in patients with moderate to severe diarrhea (≥ 3 loose stools over 8 hours), antibiotics are given, especially if vomiting, abdominal cramps, fever, or bloody stools are present.
+For adults, recommended oral antibiotics include ciprofloxacin 500 mg 2 times a day for 3 days or levofloxacin 500 mg once a day for 3 days, although fluoroquinolone resistance appears to be increasing in some areas, particularly in Campylobacter.
+Alternatives include azithromycin 500 mg once a day for 3 days or rifaximin 200 mg 3 times a day for 3 days.
+For children, azithromycin 5 to 10 mg/kg once a day for 3 days is preferred.
 (See also an expert panel's 2017 guidelines for the prevention and treatment of travelers' diarrhea.)

 Travelers should dine at restaurants with a reputation for safety and avoid foods and beverages from street vendors.
 They should consume only cooked foods that are still steaming hot, fruit that can be peeled, and carbonated beverages without ice served in sealed bottles (bottles of noncarbonated beverages can contain tap water added by unscrupulous vendors); uncooked vegetables (particularly including salsa left out on the table) should be avoided.
 Buffets and fast food restaurants pose an increased risk.